jbcodeforce/flink-studies/flink-sql/01-confluent-kafka-local-flink/README.md

 ### Problems

-10/08/24  the module org.apache.kafka.common.security.plain.PlainLoginModule is missing in job and task managers. need to add libraries some how verify if these are the good paths in the dockerfile of sql-client. not aligned with https://github.com/confluentinc/learn-apache-flink-101-exercises/blob/master/sql-client/Dockerfile
+10/08/24  the module org.apache.kafka.common.security.plain.PlainLoginModule is missing in job and task managers.
+We  need to add libraries some how verify if these are the good paths in the dockerfile of sql-client.
+This is not aligned with https://github.com/confluentinc/learn-apache-flink-101-exercises/blob/master/sql-client/Dockerfile